 Guide dogs are welcome.

 Transcripts of the audio program are available in large print upon request.

-There is seating available along the way to rest when needed.
+Seating is available along the way to rest when needed.

-Mobility devices are available, free of charge, at the Guest Services Desk.
+Complimentary mobility devices are available at the Guest Services Desk.
 They are distributed on a first-come, first-served basis.
 The museum has special flooring and some space limitations along the show path.
-If you have your own mobility device, it should have pneumatic wheels, a short turning radius and be no more than 38" in length.
+If you have your own mobility device, it should have pneumatic wheels, a short turning radius, and be no more than 38" in length.

 Tours begin on the first floor Rotunda at specific hours.
-Any group of 10 or less is welcome to join a regularly scheduled tour without reservations.
+Any group of 10 or less is welcome to join a regularly scheduled tour without a reservation.
 Groups of more than 10 are best served by making a reservation ahead of time.
-It is highly encouraged to make your reservations 48 hours ahead.
+It is highly encouraged to make your reservations 48 hours in advance.
 Please call for reservations at 304-558-4839.

 Monday through Friday

 1:00p.m. till 3:00 p.m.

 *Tours of the Governor’s Mansion are currently unavailable.

 Located at the State Capitol Complex in Charleston, the Culture Center is home to the West Virginia Archives and History Library, West Virginia State Museum, State Historic Preservation Office (SHPO), Arts Office, Library Commission Library and Tamarack Museum Gift Shop.
 We are located in Building 9, directly across from the West-Wing of the Capitol building's public entrance.